-If your monthly page views are over 100000 then the adthrive network can also be joined.
-Well, I do not want to get more in monetization methods as this post is about google analytics tutorial.
+If your monthly page views are over 100000 then the Adthrive network can also be joined.
+Well, I do not want to get more into monetization methods as this post is about google analytics tutorials.

-So what does google analytics bounce rate means?
+So what does google analytics bounce rate mean?

 It means the amount of time a user is spending on your site and bouncing back.

-So, lower the bounce rate, more engaged your blog is.
+So, the lower the bounce rate, the more engaged your blog is.